Reece Udinski: VMI

 In Udinski's sophomore season, he started all eleven games.
 In his eleven starts he broke almost every VMI passing record as he threw for 3,082, becoming the first in school history to surpass 3,000 yards.
 He also broke the team's record for completions, attempts, total plays, and tied the record for touchdown passes in a season with twenty.
 Udinski began the season against Toledo where he went 25 of 44 for 154 yards and two interceptions before eventually being benched in favor of Austin Coulling late in the 3–66 loss.
 He threw his first passing touchdown of the season against No. 7 Wofford where he went 22 of 37 for 163 yards and one touchdown before being pulled late in the team's blowout 14–59 loss.
-He and the team would struggle once again the next week against East Tennessee State as he went 27 of sixty for 305 yards, one touchdown, and a career-high four interceptions in the teams closest loss to that point 24–27.
+He and the team would struggle once again the next week against East Tennessee State as he went 27 of sixty for 305 yards, one touchdown, and a career-high four interceptions in the team's closest loss to that point 24–27.
 He would bounce back against Western Carolina as he threw the ball 72 times, completing 43 of them, and tossing a school-record 491 yards alongside four touchdowns.
 The Keydets could not stop the Catamounts run game as they would lose a close 50–52 game which saw VMI score ten-plus points in every quarter.
 The team would fall all the way to 0–8 while losing to Mercer 38–48, Samford 22–73, The Citadel 32–34, and Chattanooga 27–34.
 Despite putting up 300+ yards passing in two games, 400+ once, and 270 once, including a five touchdown performance against The Citadel the team could not win games.
 After consistently throwing the ball sixty-plus times a game, the team switched to running the ball as they would get their first win of the season against Division II opponent Tusculum.
 Udinski would score a rushing touchdown in the 20–11 win.
 Following their first win they would go back to struggling, losing 13–49 to Furman and 14–77 to Old Dominion.
 Udinski would be benched after throwing two interceptions against the Monarchs.